Stephanie, her hubby, and their two cats enjoy living and traveling full-time in their RV, often camping off-grid to

 A note about tax records: There is an IRS website that recommends how long to keep your tax records.
 In most cases, three to four years is all you need, but in some cases, you might need to keep records for seven years.
 My recommendation is to carry one year of back tax records with you in your RV.
 Read the publication and put remaining records in storage.
 See the box at right for additional records and important documents you should carry with you.

 Reserve a space for office items like a stapler, notepads, paper clips, pens, pencils, erasers, tape and whatever other items you like in your home office.
 Get rid of the hundreds of extra pens, pencils and things that you never use!

 This has to be the most difficult category because those old photographs are the record of our lives.
 If you are like me, you probably have thousands of photographs, photo albums, slides and movies from years gone by.
 Here are some suggestions for dealing with them:

 - Scan in your most treasured family photos and load onto storage cards to put into a digital picture frame or onto flash drives.
 Keep backups on external storage drives or on a free cloud service like Google Photos.

 - Disperse family photo albums to children and relatives who will appreciate them.

 - If time permits, go through loose photos and throw out duplicates and any that are poor quality or of scenes, people and things that you no longer care about.

-- Send treasured albums to a commercial place that will put the photos on CDs for you.
+- Send treasured albums to a commercial service that will put the photos on CDs for you.